Jeangowhy/opendocs/OnJava8.md

     }
 }
 ```
-The location of Range. java must be in a directory that starts at one of the
+The location of Range.java must be in a directory that starts at one of the
 CLASSPATH locations, then continues into onjava .
 After compiling, the methods
 can be used anywhere in your system using an import static statement.
 Here are
 a few basic tests to verify that it’s working correctly: